New Jersey Wrongful Death Lawyers

 Wrongful Death Laws in New Jersey

-New Jersey has a series of laws and regulations that strictly outline who may file a wrongful death lawsuit, how long they have to file a claim, and what type of compensation may be gained in a successful case.
+New Jersey has laws and regulations that outline who may file a wrongful death lawsuit, how long they have to file a claim, and what type of compensation may be gained in a successful case.

-A wrongful death lawsuit may only be filed on behalf of surviving family members who stand to inherit from the deceased family member’s estate under the state’s laws of inheritance.
+Under state law, you can only file a wrongful death lawsuit for surviving family members who stand to inherit from the deceased’s estate.
 This can include a surviving spouse, children, parents, or brothers and sisters.
 Also, the person filing the lawsuit must show that they had a financial dependence on the victim.
 Typically, it would be a surviving spouse who files a wrongful death lawsuit on behalf of themselves or themselves and their mutual children.

-Once it has been established who can file a wrongful death claim, the individual must ensure that they are filing the claim within the proper time frame.
-New Jersey limits the amount of time a victim’s family has to file a wrongful death lawsuit.
-A suit must be filed within two years of the date of the victim’s death.
-If a case is filed after the statute of limitations expires it can be automatically dismissed and family members will have no other legal recourse for recovering compensation.
+Once you establish who can file a wrongful death claim, you must file the claim within the proper time frame.
+New Jersey limits the time a victim’s family has to file a wrongful death lawsuit.
+You must file most suits within two years of the date of the victim’s death.
+If you try to sue after the statute of limitations expires, the court can dismiss your case.
+If that happens, family members might have no other legal recourse for recovering compensation.

-It is also important for family members to understand what type of compensation they may be eligible to receive from a wrongful death lawsuit.
-Wrongful death lawsuits differ slightly from personal injury lawsuits in that the family members of the deceased are not entitled to non-economic damages such as pain and suffering or emotional distress.
+It is also essential for family members to understand what type of compensation they may be eligible to receive from a wrongful death lawsuit.
+Wrongful death lawsuits differ slightly from personal injury lawsuits in that the deceased’s family members are not entitled to non-economic damages such as pain and suffering or emotional distress.
 Those who file a wrongful death suit in New Jersey may only recover economic damages, which may include:

 - Loss of financial support